cSkyHawk/terraform-example/README.md

 ![Infra](infra.png)

 ### Public Subnets
-Public subnets are used to host only `ALB`, `IGW` and `NAT` resources to make the infrastructure more secure.
+To make the infrastructure more secure, public subnets host only `ALB`, `IGW`, and `NAT` resources.

 You can change public subnets settings by configuring this variable: `public_subnets = ["10.0.1.0/24", "10.0.2.0/24"]`

 ### Private Subnets
-Private subnets are used to host EKS nodes and all our workloads.
-This is recommended way to host workloads for better security.
+Private subnets are used to host EKS nodes and our workloads.
+This is the recommended way to host workloads for better security.

 You can change private subnets settings by configuring this variable: `private_subnets = ["10.0.11.0/24", "10.0.12.0/24"]`

+### Security Groups
+Because we are using the `EKS automode`, operator creates the ASG automatically and allows only traffic inside the K8S cluster and `HTTP` traffic from the `ALB`.

 ### Kubernetes manifests
-For a simplicity of this demo we are using plain Kubernetes manifests to deploy k8s resources.
+For the simplicity of this demo, we are using plain Kubernetes manifests to deploy k8s resources.
-HELM charts would be a better way of deploying the workloads to the cluster.
+`HELM` charts would be a better way of deploying the workloads to the cluster.

 You can find and adjust manifests in the `manifests` folder: